 Finding the cause

 Figuring out exactly what’s going on can be tough.
 There are lots of different reasons why people develop uncontrollable movements.

 If your loved one already sees a doctor regularly, you can start there.
 Not all doctors have the most advanced knowledge about movement disorders, but they can help you find a specialist.
 (Some health insurance plans won’t let people see a specialist without a referral from a primary care doctor anyway.)
-That specialist is most likely going to be a neurologist—someone who treats conditions related to the brain.
+That specialist will most likely be a neurologist—someone who treats conditions related to the brain.

-There’s another challenge though: visits to the doctor’s office are usually pretty short—about 15 minutes or so.
+There’s another challenge, though: visits to the doctor’s office are usually pretty short—about 15 minutes or so.
 Many people with movement disorders can hide their symptoms for longer than that.
 Your loved one might even do this unconsciously.
 Or, their symptoms might be situational—maybe they only do them in certain places, or when they’re very tired, etc. This can make it hard for the doctor to figure out what’s going on.

 Unfortunately, sometimes people have a hard time getting health care professionals to take their symptoms seriously in a situation like this.
 If possible, try to accompany your loved one to the doctor’s office, so you can help describe their movements.
 Better yet: try to record their movements on video, so you can show the doctor what the movements look like.

 Uncontrollable movements and mental health

 Sometimes uncontrollable movements can be related to mental health disorders:

 - People with schizophrenia often move in ways that other people find strange or disturbing—or they don’t move at all for long periods of time.

 - People who are depressed often move very slowly, almost as if they were walking underwater.